jerryc-nguyen/chuannhadat_web_v2/src/app/(frontend)/_components/Maps/issues_notes/PANEL_AWARE_PANNING.md

 ### **Debug Logging:**

-The `useMapPanning` hook includes a comprehensive debug logging system that can be easily controlled:
+The `useMapPanningDesktop` hook includes a comprehensive debug logging system that can be easily controlled:

 #### **Debug Control:**